peterbell10/pytorch-build-scripts/README.md

 ```bash
 conda env create -f pytorch-dev.yaml
 ```
+We also set python=3.8 in `pytorch-dev.yaml`, as this is the minimum required version in PyTorch, and this disallows us from using features that are "too new".

-Have a read through `torch-build.sh` and `pytorch-build.sh` and change them as desired.
+Have a read through the `pytorch-*` and `torch-*` scripts and change them as needed.

 Finally, running `torch-clone.sh` and `torch-build.sh` should give you a working torchbench installation.

+The folder structure is defined in `torch-clone.py` and is given by `~/git/{pytorch,torch-audio,torch-benchmark,torch-data,torch-text,torch-vision}`.

-If you are just working on PyTorch, probably `pytorch-build.sh` is what you want.
+If you are just working on PyTorch, you probably won't need `torch-build.sh` but simply `pytorch-build.sh`.

 # Running torchbench